 For many people, with or without ADHD, shopping provides instant gratification and a temporary mood boost.
 People with ADHD are at high risk for overspending and for shopping addictions for two major reasons: People who are naturally impulsive are impulsive shoppers.
 And not keeping track of finances makes it easy to lose track of how much money a person is spending.

 By definition, a sexual addiction involves a loss of control over one’s sexual behavior.
 For some people this involves having “serial affairs,” whether or not the person is engaged in a committed relationship.
 For some it involves soliciting sexual partners online, or making use of prostitutes.
-The most common form of sexual addiction is pornography.
+The most common form of sexual addiction is porn addiction.

 Addictive Behaviors with Food